tomcanham/studio_apartment/README.md

   ...

   helper_method :current_account
-  set_tenant_with :get_account
+  before_action :set_account

   private

-  def get_account
+  def set_account
     # obviously, this is a contrived example; don't do this!
-    Account.find(params[:account]) if params[:account].present?
+    StudioApartment.current_tenant = Account.find(params[:account]) if params[:account].present?
   end

   def  current_account
-    current_tenant
+    StudioApartment.current_tenant
   end
 end
 ```

 Now, when your controller actions access a tenated model, the default scope will be set to the "correctly tenanted" subset (per account, in the above example).
-Model.all will give Model.all.where(account_id: current_account_id).
-And if no tenant is set, you'll get Model.none.

-Finally, to skip tenanting, just use Model.unscoped.
+Tenanting is reset after every request to reduce the risk of unintentionally "sticky" tenanting.
+To skip tenanting for this request, just set the tenant to nil.

 # Todo